 Pros and cons of hemp mattresses

 Hemp is a wonderfully sustainable, renewable resource with myriad applications across multiple industries.
-Hemp mattresses are few and far between, however, but may be a good option if you live in a hot and humid climate (or are concerned that climate change will make that the case soon).
+Mattresses made with hemp are few and far between, however.
+Still, if you live in a hot and humid climate (or are concerned that climate change will soon make it so), it could be worth looking for a hemp mattress.

 Hemp is one of the most breathable materials available (R).
 It helps you stay cool even in hot and humid temperatures and helps wick moisture away from your skin.
 This means it’s good for keeping your mattress feeling fresh, especially as hemp is naturally anti-microbial and anti-bacterial.
 Hemp is resistant to mold and mildew and doesn’t hold onto odors.